Taking a break from caring

 If you're a parent caring for a child

 If you're a parent carer of a child with disabilities or additional needs it's likely your needs as a carer will be best supported through Derbyshire Children's Services.
-They can arrange short breaks for disabled children to give parents a break from caring (subject to eligibility).
+They may be able to arrange short breaks for disabled children to give parents a break from caring (subject to eligibility).
 If you aren't already in touch with Children's Services you can contact Call Derbyshire on the telephone number above.
 If your child already has a worker, you can speak to them about getting a break.

 The Families Information Service may also be able to give advice on tel: 01629 535793.